I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 But there are also good signs in Pakistan.

-I think we we have to do everything we can to empower the forces of moderation, which is what makes Iraq so important.
+I think we have to do everything we can to empower the forces of moderation, which is what makes Iraq so important.

-And you understand that, uh, Jason.
+And you understand that, Jason?

-So we're dealing with a radical ideology that wants to spread and is looking to Iraq as the central front, and what we're doing to defeat Al Qaeda and and radical uh Shia Iranian backed elements is gonna have a huge impact on what that region looks like and what America's interests are in the future.
+And what we're doing to defeat al-Qaeda and radical Shia-Iranian-backed elements is going to have a huge impact on what that region looks like and what America's interests are in the future.

-I we are we don't have the troops.
+We don't have the troops.

-I mean you can do it maybe if you reinstate the draft thanks to Barney Frank.
+I mean, you can do it maybe if you reinstate the draft, thanks to Barney Frank.

-But I, like Reagan and Andrew Jackson am opposed to that.
+But I, like Reagan and Andrew Jackson, am opposed to that.

 But frankly, a lot of it's stemming from all over the region.